AD-lite24/Image-Topology-Visualizer/README.md

 * Graph extraction parallelized using torch while graph node positions computed parallely during rendering runtime manually.
 Rendering time complexity is O(V + E) where V is number of vertices and E is number of edges.

+## Usage

+Run using

+`$ python3 main.py <path to input image>`

+You can use the -t argument to set the model size to use smoother depths for graph extraction.
+Larger model -> higher resolution -> more pixels -> denser graph.
+Not necessarily desirable though.
+Values can be set to either 0, 1, 2, 2 being the smallest model and the default option

+Use the -s flag to save your render instead of displaying.
+It will be stored in directory called outputs inside your current directory.

+Use the following command to turn off the numba low occupancy warning since our grid size won't really be big enough to warrant an underutilization warning.

+`$ conda env config vars set NUMBA_CUDA_LOW_OCCUPANY_WARNINGS=0`